UfiairENE/UfiairENE/README.md

 # Hi there,

-I'm Covenant Irene Ufia, a Software Developer.
+I'm Covenant Irene Ufia.

 And I'm excited Building amazing products.

 💎

-Through self-study and enrolling in a coding Bootcamp at ALX, Learnweb3dao and Udemy,

-I am building a solid foundation in both frontend and backend technologies and languages.
+Everyday, I am building a solid foundation in both frontend and backend technologies and languages.

-I am developer who is always ready to learn and build more for the future.

 I write whitepapers and other technical research involving Golang and blockchain Development.